The law says that as a minimum, your average basic hourly rate must be at least the National Minimum Wage. This includes time spent:

 In some situations, you can still be working and entitled to the National Minimum Wage even if you are waiting at home.
 For example, if you work as a home-based call operator waiting for phone calls to answer, you will be working for your whole shift, which will include time spent waiting for those calls.
 You must be paid for that time.

 Your average basic hourly rate must be at least the National Minimum Wage spread across the whole of your ‘pay reference period’.
-This will be a day if you are paid daily, a week if you are paid weekly, a month if you are paid monthly and so on.
+This will be a day if you are paid daily, a week if you are paid weekly, a month if you are paid monthly.

 Check your employment contract, because it may contain better than minimum rights to pay when on standby.